-(i) the period within which commencement must occur, Unknown.
-However, seven calendar days' notice, in writing, will be given to the Competent Authority before commencement of construction activities. (ii) the period for which the environmental authorisation should be granted and the date by which the activity must have been concluded, where the environmental authorisation does not include operational aspects; The Environmental Authorisation must be valid for five years form the date of issue, and the development must be concluded within ten years from the date of commencement of the first listed activity. (iii) the period that should be granted for the non-operational aspects of the environmental authorisation; and The Environmental Authorisation must be valid for five years form the date of issue, and the development must be concluded within ten years from the date of commencement of the first listed activity. (iv) the period that should be granted for the operational aspects of the environmental authorisation.
-Unknown.
+(i) the period within which commencement must occur, Construction is expected to take a period of 4 months.
+Commencement must begin within 5 years from the granting of the EA. (ii) the period for which the environmental authorisation should be granted and the date by which the activity must have been concluded, where the environmental authorisation does not Construction is expected to take a period of 4 months. include operational aspects; The EA should be valid for 5 years. (iii) the period that should be granted for the non-operational aspects of the environmental authorisation; and The EA should be valid for 5 years. (iv) the period that should be granted for the operational aspects of the environmental authorisation.
+N/A. No operational aspects.